ogie15/ATTUNE-AZURE-RESOURCES-ISO-27001-2013-COMPLIANCE-REPORT/Get Azure ISO 27001-2013 Non-Compliant Resources Report.md

 Next, a connection to Azure is made.

+Loops through all subscriptions on Azure and check their availability.

 Then it retrieves the Policy Assignment for each subscription in Azure.

 Also, retrieves the Policy States that are Non-Compliant with ISO 27001:2013 for each subscription.